-This is the core of supermarket range and should be providing well-made wines with characteristics of the grape variety and a sense of place.
+This is the core of supermarket ranges and should be providing well-made wines with characteristics of the grape variety and a sense of place.
 We struggled to find much in the way of great value in this price band but this Malbec from Aldi is fairly priced and representative of the style.
 It’s not showing as available online but we’re still seeing Wotwine users scanning it so there must be some left on the shelves.

 Quisco Malbec 2018

 From: ALDI Price: £6.99 Wotwine thinks this is worth: £7.00 Tasting note:Reasonable, fruity wine with soft dark berries, licorice and a smoky finish